 - Studies also indicate that goji can enhance brain health and help combat Alzheimers.

 - Several tests show that they may reduce cholesterol as well.

-- Studies show that nibbling on these berries can give you a dose of healthy carotenoids such as betacarotene and zeathanthin, which helps keep your vision sharp.
+- Studies show that nibbling on these berries can give you a dose of healthy carotenoids such as betacarotene and zeathanthin, which helps keep your vision sharp, and there are other supplements to keep the body healthy from the Patriot Health Alliance that you can find online.
 Zeathanthin may reduce the risk of macular degeneration.

 - These nutrients rich in vitamin A not only protect vision but boost the immune system.

 - It is believed by the Chinese to support the kidneys.